 A Monte Carlo simulation using the ridership regression meta-model was applied to the same 100,000 runs developed for the revenue analysis.
 The ridership output from these runs was used to develop the ridership range and probability of occurrence, as shown in Table 4.6.
-Short-distance trips less than 50 miles within SCAG and MTC contribute 0.58 million in ridership in years 2033 and 0.63 million in 2040.
-This short-distance ridership was added to the year 2033 and year 2040 long-distance ridership for all probability levels to obtain total HSR ridership.
+Ridership listed in the table does not include adjustments due to ramp-up.
+Short-distance trips of less than 50 miles in length within SCAG and MTC contribute 0.05 million in ridership in year 2029, 0.44 million in ridership in year 2033 and 0.48 million in ridership in year 2040.
+This short-distance ridership was added to long-distance ridership for all probability levels to obtain total high-speed rail ridership.30